 Advice for Doctoral students specializing in Ethnomusicology

-Requirements: Minimum of *18 (typically: 6 courses) including 699 (not usually taken in the first term) and one approved languages, generally French or German or a field research language.
+Requirements: Minimum of *18 (typically: 6 courses) and one approved languages, generally French or German or a field research language.
 The language requirement is not a credit requirement; it is possible to pass the requirement by taking courses, but also by taking an exam.
 When the language is not offered at the University of Alberta, alternative arrangements for study and examination can usually be made, via consultations with your advisor.
 See Department of Music website for more.
 In addition to the above requirements, MUSIC 505 (Bibliography) may be required of entering students if they have not demonstrated competency in bibliographic and research-methods skills in their previous studies.
 Bibliography and language courses will not count towards the credit requirements as listed above.
+A paper from one of the courses must be devoted to a topic outside the primary dissertation research area; the expectation is that this paper can be developed into a publication and its area into a secondary area of specialization.

 The supervisor should be selected by the end of the student's first year, and the supervisory committee should be formed shortly after.
 The committee is empowered to determine required courses, which may exceed the *18 minimum.